Hexagram 46升Pushing Upward

 SynthesisYiGram Editorial

 Read across the four Chinese traditions, Hexagram 46 names a very specific working posture: a period of visible steady ascent in which the configuration above yields to the rise, and the discipline of the ascender is the perseverance of paced small steps rather than the management of opposition.
 The Wings give the canonical reading: the yielding ascends at the right time, penetrating with compliance; the firm at the centre and corresponded to; the noble person complies with virtue, accumulating the small to make the great.
 Wang Bi sharpens the structural reading: 升 is not a hexagram about ambition but about the configuration in which the climb is unopposed, and the line-by-line texts describe specific altitudes at which the unopposed rise requires increasingly specific ritual framing.
 Zhu Xi reframes the hexagram around the line-4 Mount Qi offering — treating the founding-altitude sacrifice as the hexagram’s defining ethical claim and the threshold at which the ascent becomes legitimate rather than merely permitted.
-The divinatory manual Bushi Zhengzong reads 46 strictly as the marker for an active or upcoming period of visible ascent — promotion arc, growth quarter, institutional climb, post-round operational scale-up — not as commentary on whether the actor deserves the rise.
+The divinatory manual Bushi Zhengzong sits in the practical najia tradition; YiGram, following it, reads 46 as a marker for an active or upcoming period of visible ascent — promotion arc, growth quarter, institutional climb, post-round operational scale-up — not as commentary on whether the actor deserves the rise.
 The unified posture across all four sources is the same: Pushing Upward is a discipline for accumulating the small steps, sanctifying the climb at the proper altitudes, and sustaining the unceasing firm correctness at the line-6 position where the external feedback has gone quiet.

 Yi ZhuanTuan + Xiang · Ten Wings